ShaAnder/elevate_hackathon_2024/README.md

 ## [Acknowledgements](#acknowledgements)

-Special thanks to the Code Institute Community Team and the amazing people on the Hackteam who give up their time to make it all happen.
+Special thanks to our Facilitator, Erik Vodopivec Forsman, the Code Institute Community Team and the amazing people on the Hackteam who give up their time to make it all happen.

 ![CI Volunteers Image](static/images/read-me-images/hackteem.png)